Surafel Dagnachew

-Surafel Dagnachew Mengistu (Amharic: ሱራፌል ዳኛቸው; born 11 September 1997) is an Ethiopian professional footballer who plays as an attacking midfielder for USL Championship club Loudoun United and the Ethiopia national team.
+Surafel Dagnachew Mengistu (Amharic: ሱራፌል ዳኛቸው; born 11 September 1997) is an Ethiopian professional footballer who plays as an attacking midfielder for Ethiopian Premier League club Sidama Coffee.

 Debuting for Adama City in 2016, Surafel would join Fasil Kenema two years later.
 Scoring 10 goals in 97 appearances, he became a key player for the club.
 During his tenure with The Emperors, Surafel won one league title, one Ethiopian Cup title, and one Super Cup title.